 The infrasound range

 Although we believe we can hear all the sounds emitted by elephants, most of the sounds produced by these animals are low-frequency noises below 20 Hz, known as infrasound.
 They use these signals to communicate over distances up to 10 km.

 Some natural phenomena also emit infrasound, such as volcanic eruptions (below 20 Hz) and earthquakes (below 10 Hz).
 Curiously, some animals can perceive this range of sound waves, which is why elephants flee in fear when earthquake events are about to occur.

 The ultrasound range

 Have you heard the term "ultrasound imaging" and don't know why it's called that way?
 Ultrasound imaging uses ultrasound waves to obtain images of the body's internal organs, which can be used, for example, to calculate the volume of your bladder.
 When a sound wave strikes the targeted object, it bounces back, and with these echoes, physicians construct images of the organs.
 Ultrasound waves also have applications in therapeutic procedures, and cancer therapy is one of the more promising areas.
 These applications range mainly from 1 to 3 MHz, but we can even find frequencies up to 7.5 MHz.

-In science and technology, we can also use ultrasound for imaging processes in the field of non-destructive testing procedures, such as acoustic microscopy.
+In science and technology, we can also use ultrasound for imaging processes in non-destructive testing procedures, such as acoustic microscopy.

-Most of the animals are only sensitive to frequencies above the human range.
-For example, the audible range of dogs 🐶 goes from 67 Hz to 45 kHz, while for cats, from 48 Hz to 85 kHz 🙀
+Most animals are only sensitive to frequencies above the human range.
+For example, the audible range of dogs 🐶 goes from 67 Hz to 45 kHz, while for cats, it goes from 48 Hz to 85 kHz 🙀

 Typical speeds of sound